Fatima-css/aws-s3-cloudfront/README.md

 * **403 Access Denied:** Resolved by implementing a bucket policy that grants public read access to the S3 bucket contents.
 * **CloudFront Root Object Misconfiguration:** Corrected by setting default root object to `csa-resume.pdf`

-**Outcome:** The resume is now accessible globally via a secure HTTPS provided by CloudFront, benefiting from CDN caching for improved performance.
+**Outcome:** The resume is now accessible globally via HTTPS with automatic encryption and edge caching.

 ---